-As we know, your website doesn’t simply go on vacation when your team does, and neither does your customer base.
-Even if your support staff is limited during a holiday period, that doesn’t mean you need to halt support operations altogether.
+As we know, your website doesn’t go on vacation when your team does, nor do your customers.
+Even if your support staff is limited during a holiday, that doesn’t mean you must halt support operations altogether.

-Keep some form of support resource available to website visitors in your team’s absence, whether that means taking on temporary support staff to handle tickets, live chat (another great use of automation), and/or a thorough knowledge base that covers that majority of customer problems.
+Keep some support resources available to website visitors in your team’s absence, whether that means taking on temporary support staff to handle tickets, live chat (another great use of automation), and/or a thorough knowledge base that covers the majority of customer problems.

 You may also consider letting customers know in advance — via your website, email, or both — that your customer services will be reduced during the holidays.
 Specify the dates you’ll have reduced support so customers know exactly what to expect.
-While this will inconvenience some, it’s still nice to receive a notice.
-It shows that you’re thinking about customers, and allows them to prepare accordingly.
+While this will inconvenience some, it’s still nice to receive a heads-up.
+It shows that you’re thinking about your customers and allows them to prepare accordingly.

 Give Your Web Team a (Proper) Break

 While we all need time off to stay happy and productive, your business website doesn’t take breaks.
-In order to sustain your online business when the holidays come around, it all comes down to proper planning.
+To sustain your online business when the holidays come around, it all comes down to proper planning.

 Now for the final step: Once you’ve prepped, you can shut your laptop and disconnect.
-Yes, your website is important, but so is your spa day.
+Yes, your website is important, but so is recharging your mental energy.